How to sleep well when it is hot

 Why is it harder to sleep when it is hot?

 Your body goes through a series of changes in preparation for sleep.
-When it gets dark, you start producing more melatonin – this is a sleep hormone that makes you feel relaxed and tired.
-At the same time your core temperature also decreases.
+When it gets dark, your body makes more melatonin.
+This is a sleep hormone that signals to your body when it’s time to sleep, increasing tiredness.
+At the same time your body temperature also decreases.

 So, when it’s hotter than usual – the higher temperatures can interfere with the natural cooling of your body before sleep.
 This can make it harder for you to fall asleep and may cause you to wake up more often too.

 Waking up in the earlier stages of sleep because it's too hot can reduce how long you spend in slow wave sleep.
-This is your deepest phase of sleep and if you don’t get enough of it, you may not feel as refreshed the following day.
-But it's possible to make some changes to your both your routine and sleeping environment to help yourself get more quality rest.
+This is also called deep sleep.
+If you don’t get enough, you may not feel as refreshed the following day.
+But you can make changes to both your routine and sleeping environment to achieve quality rest.

 How can I sleep better in the heat?